Union disputes 2023-24

 UCU

-UCU rejected the 2023-24 New JNCHES pay outcome and are currently taking industrial action under the 2022-23 dispute.
+UCU rejected the 2023-24 New JNCHES pay outcome and have taken industrial action under the 2022-23 dispute.
 On 11 September 2023 UCU gave formal notice of a statutory ballot for industrial action over the 2023-24 New JNCHES pay outcome.
-The aggregated ballot of 144 HEIs is for the same forms of industrial action as the 2022-23 dispute, including action short of strike (ASOS) comprising:
+The aggregated ballot of 143 HEIs was for the same forms of industrial action as the 2022-23 dispute, including action short of strike (ASOS) comprising:

 • a marking and assessment boycott